mars0i/depniche/doc/notesOnModel1.md

 Another way is to use universe pattern codes that store the parameters that are currently in the collection of niches.

-When I asked about type-case in the Agda Zulip chat, Naïm Camille Favier and Jacques Carette suggested something like the universe pattern.
+When I asked about type-case for Zulip in the Agda Zulip chat, Naïm Camille Favier and Jacques Carette suggested something like the universe pattern, but I didn't understand at the time.
 Naïm remarked that since Niche only had one constructor, one might as well use the parameters (Nats, in my example) as the codes representing Niches.
+(Now I understand.)
 More generally, one could use a product of numbers (or other things?) as universe codes, and keep a collection of those that can be updated due to niche construction by organisms.
 One could still require that there only be organisms that include instances of Niche types that are coded for by elements in the collection of parameters.